superdevgit/MobileRPG/README.md

-# MobileRPG
+﻿# MobileRPG
 > Mobile RPG is a game created by five developers using Unity 2D that can be used on Android, iOS, and PC.
 It uses ground sprites called Roguelike/RPG pack created by Kenney.
 We followed a tutorial on Youtube called GamesPlusJames, which allowed us to make a realistic 2D RPG game.
 However, making it compatible on the iOS and Android was completely our task.
 In Mobile RPG, you are a prince who will be going through an intense plot of saving your dad from evil slimes!
 Grow stronger as you level up, gaining more hp, attack damage, and more!

 ## Work - in - Progress
 - Enemies Sprite - Finish
 - Character Sprite - Finish
-- Saving - INCOMPLETE
+- Saving - COMPLETE
 - More submaps (maps inside the base map) - Finished
 - Fixing boundary + camera control - Finished
 - HP system for player and enemy - Finished